How malnourished handcuffed teenage twins escaped their home to spark alert

 Unfortunately, since the twins had just relocated to the Houston-area neighbourhood and they hadn’t been let outside, they were unable to provide the address.
 It would then take authorities several hours before they were able to track down the family home where Ms Duncan had recently moved, but once there, she, her boyfriend and the remaining five children were gone.

-On Tuesday night, after the pair of eldest twins had successfully escaped from their family home in the Houston-area, the other children and their mother and her boyfriend drove across state lines, forcing authorities to issue an Amber Alert.
+On the night of 18 October, after the pair of eldest twins had successfully escaped from their family home in the Houston-area, the other children and their mother and her boyfriend drove across state lines, forcing authorities to issue an Amber Alert.

-“Biological Mom Zaikiya Duncan and her boyfriend Jova Terrell are in the process of being charged with Injury to a Child (1st Degree Felony),” the Harris County Precinct 5 Constable’s Office said in a Facebook post on Tuesday night.
+“Biological Mom Zaikiya Duncan and her boyfriend Jova Terrell are in the process of being charged with Injury to a Child (1st Degree Felony),” the Harris County Precinct 5 Constable’s Office said in a Facebook post.
 “They are currently on the run with 5 of her children and they need to be located.
 An Amber Alert has been issued.”

 About two hours after issuing that alert, the precinct provided another update, indicating that they’d received reports that the children had been dropped off at a relative’s house.